WMIA-FM: After Love: WMIA-FM

-On August 8, 2014, WMIA-FM rebranded as "MY 93.9" with their slogan becoming "More Music, Better Variety”.
+On August 8, 2014, WMIA-FM rebranded as "MY 93.9" with their slogan becoming "More Music, Better Variety".
 This change came after WMIA-FM was the lowest rated music station in the Nielsen ratings for the Miami market, with a 2.3 share in the July 2014 ratings.
 "MY 93.9" dropped most of the 1980s material from their playlist and focused on hits from the 1990s and 2000s.

 On March 18, 2016, WMIA-FM rebranded once again as "93.9 MIA", shifting back to rhythmic AC with the new slogan "Rhythm from the 80s to Now."
 In March 2018, the station shifted to hot adult contemporary.
 This put WMIA-FM in a crowded field for adult music competing between WFEZ, WLYF, WFLC and WRMF.

-On July 9, 2020, at Noon, after playing "End of the Road" by Boyz II Men, WMIA-FM flipped to 1990s hits, branded as "Totally 93.9".
-The first song was "Miami" by Will Smith (which was also the first song on "93.9 MIA" in December 2008).
+On July 9, 2020, at Noon, WMIA-FM flipped to 1990s hits, branded as "Totally 93.9".

-On February 9, 2022, at 6 a.m., after playing "End of the Road" by Boyz II Men, WMIA-FM flipped back to hot adult contemporary and the "93.9 MIA".
-The first song after the relaunch was "Locked Out of Heaven" by Bruno Mars.
+On February 9, 2022, at 6 am, WMIA-FM flipped back to hot adult contemporary, also reviving the "93.9 MIA" branding.
+"MIA" failed once again in its third go-around, finishing 20th in the market in their last books, the October 2023 Nielsen Audio market ratings, with a mere 2.1 share.

+On November 24, 2023, at Noon, WMIA-FM rebranded as "Magic 93.9"; the station features a gold-based mix of Latin pop and English-language adult contemporary hits from the 1980s and 1990s (with its first song being "Conga" by Miami Sound Machine, and its playlist and promoted core artists including performers such as the Backstreet Boys, Celine Dion, Luis Miguel, Madonna.
+Marc Anthony, Michael Jackson, Selena, and Shakira), with on-air presentation and programming conducted in Spanish.

+iHeartMedia's chief programming officer Tom Poleman stated that the format was designed to appeal to bilingual listeners "that love the big Anglo hits but want to be spoken to in Spanish", emphasizing "the importance of companionship in radio, how the elements between the songs are our unique proposition", and that a "Spanglish" presentation would not have had the same cultural impact.
+The station launched with a full airstaff, with the most notable member being Humberto "El Gato" Rodríguez, formerly of WZTA and WRMA, in mornings.
+"Magic" proved more successful, with its December 2023 ratings increasing from 15th place to 6th among adults 25-54; Poleman credited word-of-mouth as having been a factor alongside the company's own marketing.
+By September 2024, the station had achieved its highest ratings share since the first run of the "MIA" format in 2009.